MJVL/Profile-Pic-Generator/README.md

 ### Jar Status
-Jar will not always be up to date with the files. **Last jar update: 12/21/2017, commit #14.**
+Jar will not always be up to date with the files. **Last jar update: 12/23/2017.**

 ### Extra Information